gypsydave5/gypsydave5.github.io/_posts/2015-10-08-three-virtues-of-a-junior-dev.md

 day we write code.
 There has not been a single day that I've been sitting in front of a computer that I've not felt _dumb_ in some way.

-So get used to that feeling, get really comfortable because, as far as I can tell, it never goes away.
+So I suggest that we get used to that feeling, get really comfortable because, as far as I can tell, it never goes away.
 And that's OK.

-If there's one thing I learned at Makers Academy, it was to be comfortable with my ignorance - to embrace it, and to turn it to my advantage.
+If there's one thing I learned at Makers Academy, it was to be happy with my ignorance - to embrace it, and to turn it to my advantage.
 Every time you don't know something, find out.
-Be dogged, enjoy the chase, and at the end you will know something new.
-As long as you have a way of turning ignorance to knowledge, as long as you 'know how to know', then your infinite supply of ignorance is an infinite supply of knowledge in disguise.
+Be dogged, enjoy the chase, and in the end you will know something new.
+As long as you have a way of turning base metal into gold, as long as you 'know how to know', then your infinite supply of ignorance is an infinite supply of knowledge in disguise.